SKplanet/secuip/README.md

 * if you are using apache 2.2.x, use this command, make -f Makefile22.
 * (Assuption: apache webserver's path is /app/apache.
 If it is different, you should modify Makefile, Makefile22 based on your apache directory.)
 * copy two .so files to /app/apache/modules(or apache module directory).
-* Intallation is doen.
+* Intallation is done.
 You should configure .so file paths in httpd.conf.(see the below)

 #### redis server
 * add a redis server ip, port and password for redis in httpd.conf.